joola/joola/CONTRIBUTING.md

 # How to contribute

-Third-party patches are essential for keeping joolaio great and we want to keep it as easy as possible to contribute changes that get things working in your environment.
+Third-party patches are essential for keeping joola.io great and we want to keep it as easy as possible to contribute changes that get things working in your environment.
 There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.